 Laughter promotes happiness and happiness supports physical, mental, and emotional health.
 Happiness is one of those things that eludes many people, but can easily be found every single day in the simplest things.

-For some it’s taking a walk outside and smelling fresh air, fresh cut grass, or roses, others find it in the joke of the day.
+For some it’s taking a walk outside and smelling the fresh air, fresh-cut grass, or roses, others find it in the joke of the day.
 Simply taking a few moments each day to enjoy something you like to do will boost levels of joy and happiness.
-The key is to take the time to do it, and use this health skill to your advantage.
+The key is to take the time to do it and use this health skill to your advantage.